ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Boolean`

 Whether to enable deprecation logging.
-If enabled, deprecation logs will be saved to ${cluster.name}_deprecation.log in the Elasticsearch log folder.
+If enabled, deprecation logs will be saved to ${cluster.name}_deprecation.log in the Opensearch log folder.

 ##### <a name="deprecation_logging_level"></a>`deprecation_logging_level`

 Data type: `String`

-Default deprecation logging level for Elasticsearch.
+Default deprecation logging level for Opensearch.

 ##### <a name="download_tool"></a>`download_tool`